jferrl/go-event/README.md

 go-event is compatible with modern Go releases.
 This pkg use Go generics, so you need to use Go 1.18 or later.

+Take into account that each event listener is executed in a goroutine, so you need to take care with race conditions.

 ```go
 package main